insieme/insieme/code/analysis/src/haskell/insieme-hat/README.md

 in a linking error later on.

 Just insert a newline in any source file of the Haskell project and run `make` again. `stack` should now rebuild the shared library.
+If this does not help, remove the `.stack-work` folder and run `make`.